Updates receiving

 telegram-bot.spring.update-receiver.webhook.certificate.path

-| - | Path to certificate in resources.
-For example, /sert.pem . |
+| - | Path to certificate (e.g. /cert.pem) |

 telegram-bot.spring.update-receiver.webhook.ip-address

-| - | The fixed IP address instead of the IP address resolved through DNS. |
+| - | Fixed IP instead of DNS-resolved |

 telegram-bot.spring.update-receiver.webhook.max-connections

-| - | The maximum allowed number of simultaneous HTTPS connections. |
+| - | Maximum simultaneous HTTPS connections |

 telegram-bot.spring.update-receiver.webhook.drop-pending-updates

-| - | Pass True to drop all pending updates. |
+| - | true = drop all unprocessed updates |

 telegram-bot.spring.update-receiver.webhook.secret-token

-| - | A secret token to be sent in a header X-Telegram-Bot-Api-Secret-Token . |
+| - | Custom token for X-Telegram-Bot-Api-Secret-Token header |

 telegram-bot.spring.update-receiver.webhook.secret-token.random-generation